Choose by goal:

 // outputFormat: 'object'

-// pad → { name: 'Alice', age: '30', city: undefined } (all keys present)
+// fill → { name: 'Alice', age: '30', city: '' } (all keys present with empty string)

 // strict → Error thrown (length mismatch)